gpittarelli/ineedthis/README.md

   - `ineedthis-run` starts services that are the default exports of all files listed on the command lines.
-  - `ineedthis-debug` is the same as `-run`, except it also automatically handles tracking all the files used in the started systems and watching for changes to them.
-When a change is detected, all affected services are restarted with the files being hot-reloaded.
-This can be much faster than having to fully restart the `node` process, as the `requrie` cache is still hot and unaffected services which may take a long time to start stay running.
-A complex webserver with DB and other connections can typically hot reload route file changes in this way in a fraction of a second.
+  - `ineedthis-debug` is the same as `-run`, except it also automatically watches for changes in any files used by the started systems.
+When a change is detected, those files are hot-reloaded and the affected services are restarted to pickup the new code.
+This skips having to restart db connections, etc. and thus can be much faster than a full restart.
+For example, even large monolithic webservers with DB and other stateful connections can typically hot reload route file changes in a fraction of a second.

-Note: these are currently especially alpha/hacky
+    - When using a compiler like babel or TypeScript; I highly recommend having an incremental compiler running in the background and running the built files directly instead of using `babel-register`, `babel-node`, or their TS equivalents.
+This is generally more stable because syntax errors pop up in the compiler process instead of inside the running `ineedthis-debug` process.

 ## API